tatiana-passarella/react-myreads/README.md

     ├── TheShelf.js # Component that render the books inside a shelf mapping over the books already recorded.
     ├── TheBook.js # Component that render a single book.
     ├── SearchBook.js # Component that perform the search through the provided API and render result.
     ├── App.test.js # Used for testing.
-Provided with Create React App.
-Testing is encouraged, but not required.
     ├── BooksAPI.js # A JavaScript API for the provided Udacity backend.
 Instructions for the methods are below.
     ├── icons # Icons used in the app.
     │   ├── book.svg